Philadelphia Truck Accident Lawyer

 - Jackknife accidents – a truck’s trailer swings forward and folds into the cab, jamming the truck and causing difficulty steering or braking.

-Types of Injuries Caused by Tractor Trailers
+Types of Injuries Caused Philadelphia Truck Accidents

 - Paralysis: Severe impact from a truck accident can damage or sever the spinal cord, causing partial or total paralysis.